moth-flame/tech-eval/Readme.md

 # Tech Eval

+Please ensure you have a valid Unity version installed, ideally 2020.3.39f1 or newer.

 ## Move a cube, choose a path
 ### 1. Data Driven Path:
 1. Use the included Unity JSON or Newtonsoft JSON library to parse flight data JSON.